 Constant Content is a bit different than most paid to write sites that I’ve reviewed.
 Which had me wondering is Constant Content a Scam?
 From what I could find Constant Content is completely legit, but I don’t think I’m a huge fan of how the system works.

 It’s more of a marketplace for your writing instead of getting paid to write articles for people.
 I will get into the details on this a bit later on in this Constant Content Review.

 But if getting paid to write is something you’re interested in this might be a scam free site to use!

 Make Sure To Check out Write Your Way To Your First 1K!
 It’s an Awesome course that will teach you everything you need to know to become a successful Freelance Writer!

 Verdict: Scam Free

-In this Constant Content review I gave them a pretty good score.
-For me there is nothing about this company that makes it a scam, but I don’t think I really like how the system is set up.
+In this Constant Content review, I gave them a pretty good rating.
+For me, there is nothing about this company that makes it a scam, but I don’t think I like how the system is set up.
 I will cover this in the next section, but I’m more into freelance writing for particular jobs instead of just selling your writing.